 Version 1.2.1 View in Chrome Web Store

-This extension exhibits extremely concerning permission overreach that is completely unjustifiable for a "Javascript Object Browser."
-It requests virtually every possible Chrome permission, including highly sensitive ones like debugger access, proxy control, privacy settings modification, and the ability to manage other extensions.
+This extension exhibits extremely concerning permission overreach for what appears to be a JavaScript debugging tool.
+It requests virtually every available Chrome permission, including highly sensitive ones like debugger access, proxy control, privacy settings modification, and the ability to manage other extensions.
 The combination of webRequest and webRequestBlocking permissions allows complete interception and modification of all web traffic.
 The Content Security Policy permits unsafe JavaScript evaluation, creating additional attack vectors.
-Most alarmingly, there's no clear description explaining why such extensive permissions would be necessary for browsing JavaScript objects.
+The use of Manifest V2 provides fewer security protections than the current standard.

 | https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#dont-use-it | https://clients2.google.com/service/update2/crx |